graugans/bd_scan_yocto/README.md

 ### BD_SCAN_YOCTO SCAN BEHAVIOUR

-The automatic scan behaviour of `bd_scan_yocto` is described below:
+The automatic scan behavior of `bd_scan_yocto` is described below:
 1. Locate the OE initialization script in the invocation folder (bypass if --no_init_script used).
 2. Extract information from the Bitbake environment (by running `bitbake -e` and optionally `bitbake-layers show-recipes` if layer specific options are specified)
 3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skipped if `--skip_detect_for_bitbake` option is used) to create the specified Black Duck project & version
 4. Locate the software components and rpm/ipk/deb packages downloaded during the build, and copy those matching the recipes in license.manifest to a temporary folder (if the option `--exclude_layers layer1,layer2` is applied then skip recipes within the specified layers)
 5. If the option `--extended_scan_layers layer1,layer2` is specified with a list of layers, then expand (decompress) the archives for the recipes in the listed layers.
 6. Run a Signature scan using Synopsys Detect on the copied/expanded and rpm/ipk/deb packages and append to the specified Black Duck project.
 If `--snippet` is specified then add snippet scanning, adding other Detect scan options with the `--detect_opts` option (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
 7. Wait for scan completion, and then post-process the project version BOM to remove identified subcomponents from the unexpanded archives and rpm packages only.
-This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behaviour is useful for custom recipes (hence why expanded archives are excluded from this process)
+This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behavior is useful for custom recipes (hence why expanded archives are excluded from this process)
 8. Optionally identify locally patched CVEs and apply to BD project

 ### COMPARING BD_SCAN_YOCTO AGAINST IMPORT_YOCTO_BM